 Many of the comments from other climbers related to their injury, how they’ve been treating it, and where to go for additional advice.

 Since these posts live forever via search engines, I thought it may be useful to simply have a post where anyone can comment on what doctors or other medical professionals they’ve found to be helpful in dealing with climbing related injuries.
+You can view here to get an attorney to help.

 I’ll start things off by listing some I recommend: